libraryofcelsus/Aetherius_AI_Assistant/readme.md

 12. Copy Api key for that Index and paste it in key_pinecone.txt

-13. Copy the Pinecone Enviornment and paste it in key_pinecone_env.txt
+13. Copy the Pinecone Environment and paste it in key_pinecone_env.txt

 14. Copy your Google Api key to key_google.txt